 Commercial design project from the Architectural Design program, done by Ikenna Okpara, class of 2018

-Herzing’s new and improved Building Design program runs for 12 months, including the guaranteed 8-week internship (200 hours of real work experience).
+Herzing’s new and improved Building Design Technician program runs for 12 months, and includes an 8-week internship (200 hours of real work experience).

-Courses focus on practical design and drafting knowledge, including:
+Courses focus on practical design and drafting skills, including:

 ☑️ AutoCAD 2D and 3D